 If you needed to commence care services urgently we would try to complete an assessment visit and commence the service with 48hours.
 If we don’t have the capacity to start care services within the time frame needed.
 We will let you know straight away.

 The preferred method of payment is via weekly standing order which we like to be set up after your initial one month trial period is over.
 The first month will be invoiced in arrears and can be paid by cheque or BACS transfer.
 If there is a problem with paying via standing order a different method of payment can be mutually agreed.

 Will the care worker look after my pets?

-As long as it has been included in the initial assessment and service delivery plan and any extra time it will take to look after your pet has been agreed in your care package then there is no reason why we can’t help in looking after your pet.
-We will need to do a risk assessment to ensure that it safe for our support/care workers to undertake the pet care.
+As long as it has been included in the initial risk assessment and service delivery plan, there is no reason why we can’t help in looking after your pet.
+We will need to carry out a risk assessment, to ensure that it safe for our support workers to undertake the pet care.

 Will I have the same carer every day?

-If you require a low level of support at one or two visits weekly then you will be allocated the same carer for the visit.
-For a larger care package you will be assigned a team of carers that fit your needs.
+If you require a low level of support such as one visit a week, then you may be allocated the same staff member for the visit.
+For a larger care package you will be assigned a team of support staff that fit your needs.
 You’ll soon get to know regular faces and many clients tell us how they really get to know their care team.
-You will be sent a weekly schedule listing the times and carers are due for each visit.
-If a carer is sick or on holiday then another fully trained carer will be sent in their place.
+You will be sent a weekly schedule listing the times and staff members are due for each visit.
+If your support worker is sick or on holiday then another support worker will be sent in their place.

 I need help during the night, is this possible?